-Biologists survey invasive crawfish in Kodiak lake
+Biologists survey invasive crawfish in Kodiak Island lake

-KODIAK, Alaska (AP) — A team of biologists is surveying a lake on Kodiak Island for crawfish, an invasive species that has been observed in higher frequency over past several years.
+KODIAK, Alaska (AP) — A team of biologists is surveying a lake on Kodiak Island for crawfish, an invasive species in Alaska that has been observed in higher frequency over past several years.

-The Kodiak Daily Mirror reports the biologists working for the Sun’aq Tribe of Kodiak began the three-year project this spring, analyzing the distribution, movement and diet of crawfish in Buskin Lake.
+The biologists working for the Sun’aq Tribe of Kodiak began the three-year project this spring, analyzing the distribution, movement and diet of crawfish in Buskin Lake, the Kodiak Daily Mirror reported Monday.

 Documentation of the crawfish began in 2002.
-Biologist Kelly Krueger says evidence then appeared in 2015 that indicated the population was breeding.
-The tribe since has been making efforts to study if the population is increasing and if the species is affecting native wildlife.
+Evidence appeared in 2015 indicating that the population was breeding, said Kelly Krueger, a biologist for the tribe.
+Since then, the tribe has been making efforts to study if the population is increasing and if crawfish are affecting native wildlife.

-The survey is being funded through a $200,000 grant from U.S. Fish and Wildlife Service.
+The previous research was conducted under a grant from the U.S. Bureau of Indian Affairs’ invasive species program and was largely “to test what measures worked best for catching them,” Krueger said.

 Most Read Nation & World Stories